Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-Our main objective is to determine the fracture profile (i.e., the displacement fields on the crack surface) $\mathcal{U}(x)\equiv u_y(x,+0)$ for $x>0$ assuming the $x$-axis symmetry: $u_y(x,+0)=-u_y(x,-0)$.
-According to Okumura and de Gennes~\cite{Okumura2001}, $u_x(x,y)$ is approximately zero within this sheet and therefore has only a minor influence on the fracture profile $\mathcal{U}(x)$.
-Thus, in this study, we assume
+Our main objective is to determine the fracture profile (i.e., the displacement field on the crack surface) $\mathcal{U}(x)\equiv u_y(x,+0)$ for $x>0$, assuming the symmetry $u_y(x,+0)=-u_y(x,-0)$.
+Following Okumura and de Gennes~\cite{Okumura2001}, we neglect $u_x(x,y)$ as it has only a minor influence on $\mathcal{U}(x)$, and thus assume

 for $-\infty< x<\infty$ and $-L\leq y \leq L$.